Thiruvilaiyadal: Development

 In 1965, after the critical and commercial success of Navarathri (1964), its director A. P. Nagarajan and producer A. M. Shahul Hameed came together to make a film entitled Siva-Leela, later retitled Thiruvilaiyadal.
-It was inspired by the Thiruvilaiyadal Puranam, a collection of sixty-four 16th-century Shaivite devotional epic stories by Paranjothi Munivar which describe the actions (and antics) of Shiva on Earth in a number of disguises to test his devotees.
+It was inspired by the Thiruvilaiyadal Puranam, a collection of sixty-four 16th-century Shaivite devotional epic stories by Paranjothi Munivar, which describe the actions (and antics) of Shiva on Earth in a number of disguises to test his devotees.

-Four of the Thiruvilaiyadal Puranam's stories are depicted in the film, including the story where the Tamil poet Nakkeerar confronts Shiva over an error in his poem, exaggerating his sensitivity to right and wrong.
+Four of the Thiruvilaiyadal Puranam's stories are depicted in the film, including the story where the Tamil poet Nakkeerar confronts Shiva over an error in his poem, exaggerating his sensitivity to the right and the wrong.
 Nagarajan had previously used this story as a play within a film in K. Somu's Naan Petra Selvam (1956).
 In addition to directing, Nagarajan co-produced Thiruvilaiyadal under the banner of Sri Vijayalakshmi Pictures, and wrote the screenplay.
-M. N. Rajan and T. R. Natarajan edited Thiruvilaiyadal; K. S. Prasad and Ganga were the film's cinematographer and art director respectively.
+M. N. Rajan and T. R. Natarajan edited Thiruvilaiyadal; K. S. Prasad and Ganga were the film's cinematographer and art director, respectively.

 Sivaji Ganesan was cast as Shiva, and Savitri as the goddess Parvati.
 R. Rangasamy did the make-up for Ganesan, and Savitri was given green make-up to portray her character.
 K. B. Sundarambal was chosen to play Avvaiyar, reprising her role in the 1953 film of the same name.
 Nagesh was cast as Dharumi, and had a call sheet of one-and-a-half days to finish his portion.
 Besides directing, producing and writing, Nagarajan appeared as Nakkeerar.
 M. Balamuralikrishna initially wanted to portray Hemanatha Bhagavathar but Nagarajan refused, believing T. S. Balaiah would be able to emote the character better.
 Balamuralikrishna agreed, and remained on the film as a singer.